A Top Conservative Said the Alt-Right Are Actually 'Left-Wing Fascists'

 Schneider said that conservatives value individual rights, while the alt-right are "fascists" who "want big government control to impose their will on you."
 He argued that "fascism is actually more akin to socialism" and said the alt-right is "not like anybody here."

 "This specific group that has hijacked a once-decent term, they are not us," he said.
-"The alt right ain't right at all."
+"The alt-right ain't right at all."